lavabit/robox/README.md

 Add upload/delete/release functions to robox.sh
 Add vagrant user password randomization logic to the bundled Vagrantfiles
 Add init based test, and SSH command test to the box test and check script
+Ad `IPQoS lowdelay throughput` to the relevant configs to solve the [OpenSSH bug](https://github.com/hashicorp/vagrant/issues/10730)

 ## Pending Additions